Children’s Worker Safety Checks

 A safety check may be required for people who:

-You can complete a safety check for your employees and anyone you engage either internally within your organisation, or externally via CV Check.
+You can complete a Children’s Worker Safety Check for your employees and anyone you engage with within your organisation, or externally, via CV Check.

-Once a year, you will receive an online form from cwsc@comms.acc.co.nz, requesting a declaration to confirm the safety check status for your organisation and that you comply with the law.
-If you also personally provide services to young people, we will ask you to submit evidence from a third party like CV Check to demonstrate you have personally completed a safety check.
+Once a year, you will receive an online form from cwsc@comms.acc.co.nz, requesting a declaration to confirm the Children’s Worker Safety Check status for your organisation and ensuring you're still compliant.
+If you personally provide services to young people, you will be asked to submit evidence to demonstrate you have personally completed a Children’s Worker Safety Check.

-Evidence is only required for you personally as a children's worker, not for your employees or contracted providers or those you engage.
+Evidence is only required for you personally as a children's worker, not for your employees, contracted providers or those you engage.

 Evidence ACC can accept